jsha/blocktogether/testing.md

 - Verify list of blocks appears.
 - Verify username shows up in header.
 - Verify "Log Off" shows up in header.
-- Click "Block all".
-Verify line appears on page saying "...will now block N users using your account..."
+- Click "Block all and subscribe".
+Verify line appears on page saying "...will now block N users..."
 - Visit /actions.
 Verify a list of blocks appears.
 - Reload /actions until none are listed as pending anymore.
 - Verify the action for @twestact3 is 'cancelled-self'.